IDEAS Grant Competition

 Foreign Policy Goal Focus: Climate, Energy, and Environment; Economic Development and Entrepreneurship.

-Project Summary: Oklahoma City Community College will partner with McMurry University in Abilene, TX, to improve study abroad opportunities for students and develop a study abroad program at each campus.
-The project team will collaborate with the Institute of Economy in Xalapa, Mexico to design an in-person summer program focused on sustainable conservation alternatives.
-This project will give students the opportunity to explore the ecosystems and culture of Veracruz and the Puebla states in Mexico.
-Through the development of awareness-building campaigns for students and building faculty knowledge about developing credit-based study abroad programs, the project team plans to increase the capacity and diversity of study abroad programs.
+Project Summary: Oklahoma City Community College will partner with McMurry University in Abilene, TX, to expand study abroad offerings for their students and increase the overall number of participating students.
+With IDEAS grant funds, the institutions will collaborate with the Institute of Economy in Xalapa, Mexico, to design an in-person summer program focused on sustainable conservation that will explore the ecosystems and culture of Veracruz and the Puebla states in Mexico.
+IDEAS grant funds will also be used to offer trainings for faculty on how to develop credit-based study abroad programs so the colleges are able to offer more international opportunities to students.
+Finally, the colleges will create marketing campaigns to raise students’ awareness of study abroad opportunities and career benefits.

 Pacific University